Skip to main content

 • What is Lactobacillus plantarum good for according to research?

-Research on Lactobacillus plantarum has focused on two outcomes: reducing LDL cholesterol and reducing total blood cholesterol.
-For LDL cholesterol, 3 studies show small beneficial effects, with 2 reaching statistical significance in patients with type 2 diabetes and prediabetes.
-For total cholesterol, 2 of 3 studies report small benefits, but one study found a neutral effect.
+Research on Lactobacillus plantarum has focused on two outcomes: reducing LDL cholesterol and reducing blood cholesterol.
+Evidence is moderate for both, with 4 studies per outcome showing small beneficial effects.
+The strongest support is for LDL cholesterol reduction, particularly in patients with type 2 diabetes and prediabetes.

 • What dose of Lactobacillus plantarum is typically used in studies?